IwakuraRein/IwakuraRein.github.io/index.md

 ## About me

 I am currently a Master's student at the [University of Pennsylvania](http://cg.cis.upenn.edu/).
-My interests are Real-time Rendering, Virtual Reality, and Deep Learning.
+My interests are Real-time Rendering, Game Development, and Deep Learning.

 ## Selected Projects